i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 This blog post of mine goes into detail about how I store my materials digitally.

-I hope that gives you some new ideas and if not, at least some encouragement that material organization for an ever-changing, diverse caseload is messy and complicated.
+I hope that gives you some new ideas and if not, at least some encouragement that speech therapy material organization for an ever-changing, diverse caseload is messy and complicated.

 You’re not alone in the struggle to contain the chaos!